-I hope you have many more good memories of your own to share when you go back home.
-I wish you all, all the best in life and I hope you will come back to Budapest alone, with friends or maybe even a family of your own.
+I am very glad that we met and I was able to show a tiny piece of our culture and country.
+I wish you all, all the best in life, success in your professional career, happiness in your private life and I hope you will come back to Hungary with your friends or with family of your own.

-Viszontlátásra Magyarországon.
+Viszontlátásra Magyarországon!